jennkey/nlp-gender-news/README.md

 NLP project to examine gender equity in news across regions

 OVERVIEW
+Despite the attention, the laws and the...women continue to less on average than men.
 On average women make 78 cents for every dollar a man earns.
-One key factor that contributes to the wage gap is gender differences across occupations and industries.
-Women represent only 26% of total employed in computers and mathematical occupations.
-The question is why are more women so underrepresented in these high paying occupations.
-I propose to examine one aspect of this question by looking at news media’s reporting on topics by gender.
-Does the media paint an accurate picture of women in these professions?
-How much of the reporting is devoted to discussing each gender?
-For, example when technology is discussed in the news are women represented in a similar proportion to their representation in technology?
-Using NLP I will examine the relationship between the media’s portrayal of women by ‘occupational topics’ by geographical region.
-By looking across different regions in the country where the representation of women in key occupations is different I can examine the relationships between the devotion of each regional newspaper to each gender by occupational ‘topic’.
-If the media is giving an accurate portrayal of females in key occupations then females should be mentioned in articles in the same proportion as their representation in each occupation.
-Since all content is not created equal, I will also examine if there are particular words or subjects that are more likely to be associated with articles devoted to females, such as ‘family’ and ‘work-life balance’ across all ‘occupational topics’.
+Women are highly underrepresented in some of the highest paying profession; women represent only 26% of total employed in computers and mathematical occupations, yet (get stats on how much these guys are paid.)

+Why are women so underrepesented in these professions?
+Some say it is because they simply don't want to go into these professions (cite), while others believe they are ....

+Media is both an influence and a reflection of our view on men and women.
+The purpose of this project is to set up a process by which we can examine the representation of men and women in the news.
+How often are each gender mentioned?
+Are there certain topics that they are 'male' and others that are 'female'?
+Do we see differences across regions?
+What does this say about our society?

+The system

 SIMILAR WORK